SoufianeAzzouzi/kafka-quickstart-sa/README.md

 2 - Once the application is started, open your browser or a REST API client (e.g., Postman) and navigate to: http://localhost:8080/send?msg=YOUR_MESSAGE

-3 - In your IDE console, you will see the message you just sent printed as follows: -> YOUR_MESSAGE
+3 - In your IDE console, you will see the message you just sent printed as follows: **Message received : YOUR_MESSAGE**

 Now, you have created a producer that sends a message (record) to the Kafka broker > topic > partition, and a consumer that reads that message.